-I only normally buy dog treats for my own Missy and Roxy that have a high meat content.
+I only normally buy dog treats for my own Missy and Roxy with high meat content.
 Variety in fats and proteins is the means of keeping a dog healthy and happy.
 Can you imagine if you had to eat the same breakfast cereal three times a day for the rest of your life?
-However, I do try and make a lot of my own treats
+However, I do try and make a lot of my own treats.